-- Authorizes the Director of Administrative Services to transfer the Director's responsibility for administering the Ohio Benefits Program to the Director of Job and Family Services (JFS). - Authorizes the OBM Director to make budget and accounting changes to implement the program's transfer and makes an appropriation based on those changes.
+- Authorizes the Director of Administrative Services to transfer the Director's responsibility for administering the Ohio Benefits Program to the JFS Director. - Authorizes the OBM Director to make budget and accounting changes to implement the program's transfer and makes an appropriation based on those changes.